-- If selected, determine who will accompany you and ensure that each member of the hunting party has valid SC hunting licenses and all nonresidents pay their \$200 hunting fee. - Assess equipment needs and hunting locations. - Chosen WMA applicants must purchase their permit by Aug 25 or alternates will be chosen to take their place.
-Alternates will have 1 full business day after notification to purchase this permit.
+- If selected, determine who will accompany you and ensure that each member of the hunting party has valid SC hunting licenses and all nonresidents pay their \$200 hunting fee. - Assess equipment needs and hunting locations.

 2nd Saturday September-2nd Saturday October (Season)